jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

 EXAMPLES

-  self mock2 -o -2 value1 arg1 more1 more2
+  valet self mock2 -o -2 value1 arg1 more1 more2
       Call command1 with option1, option2 and some arguments.